AMTESFUNAAB/amtesfunaab/content/posts/in-demand-skills-in-mechatronics/index.md

 summary: Discover the most sought-after skills in Mechatronics Engineering for 2024, focusing on the technological advancements and industry needs.
 description: This article highlights the top skills required for Mechatronics Engineers in 2024, covering areas like AI, robotics, IoT, and more.
 slug: in-demand-skills-in-mechatronics
-author: AMTES FUNAAB
+author: MacBobby Chibuzor

-draft: true
+draft: false
 date: 2024-05-27T13:00:04+01:00
 lastmod:
 expiryDate: